inflation/sanaemacs/README.md

    font settings.

 4. Launch Emacs, and answer the questions in the Dotfile wizard installer.
-If you are new to Emacs and Spacemacs, then it's fine to just accept the default choices.
-It's easy to try the other choices later, without having to reinstall Spacemacs.
+If you are new to Emacs and Sanaemacs, then it's fine to just accept the default choices.
+It's easy to try the other choices later, without having to reinstall Sanaemacs.
 They can be changed in the dotfile `~/.spacemacs`.

-   After answering the questions, then Spacemacs starts downloading and installing the packages it requires.
+   After answering the questions, then Sanaemacs starts downloading and installing the packages it requires.
 When the packages have been installed.
    Restart Emacs to complete the installation.